latiif/DuoApi/README.md

 ---

 This project was started in 2017.
+**Most of the relevant functionality still works.**
-Throughout the years, Duolingo changed their API significantly, rendering older versions of the code useless.
+Throughout the years, Duolingo changed their API significantly, rendering some older versions of the code useless.

 ## Get it